-The little single propeller Safarilink plane flew for 45 minutes from Nairobi to Naboisho, across the wide open savannah of Kenya. lt landed on a narrow and short strip of cleared, dry savannah ground in the middle of the Maasai Mara.
+The little single propeller Safarilink plane flew for 45 minutes from Nairobi to Naboisho, across the wide open savannah of Kenya. lt landed on a narrow and short strip of cleared, dry savannah ground.
 And just like that, my partner and I were in the magnificent Maasai Mara.

 The African savannah has captivated me since my childhood days, when I watched The Lion King nearly every weekend for about a year.
 I never actually tired of it.
 It remains one of my favorite movies till this day.
 Since then, I learned also about the great annual migration of 1.5 million wildebeest, 500,000 gazelles and 200,000 zebras through the Serengeti and Mara, the seventh new wonder of the world.
 So after not taking a single day off for 8 long months, when the opportunity came to take a one week holiday, my partner and I decided to go somewhere that would blow our minds (and help us disengage from work).
 We decided East Africa was it, and Kenya’s Maasai Mara was going to be our first stop.